BackOverview: The Placements tool - for organising work experience

 To start the process on the Placements tool, the first step is for the student to add the placement to the tool.

-However, before adding a placement to the placements tool, you should first agree their placement with the employer, for example by email or over the phone.
+However, BEFORE adding a placement to the placements tool, the student should FIRST agree their placement with the employer, for example by email or over the phone.

-When you are ready to add the placement, you can find the Placements tool just like any other student tool, via a tile on your homepage.
+When they are ready to add the placement, they can find the Placements tool just like any other student tool, via a tile on their homepage.

-After you fill in the ‘Student initial form’ to get the ball rolling, the system automatically emails the employer inviting them to fill in the ‘Employer initial form’.
+After the student fills in the ‘Student initial form’ to get the ball rolling, the system automatically emails the employer inviting them to fill in the ‘Employer initial form’.
 If the employer isn’t expecting this email, they probably won’t be best pleased!

 Two pro tips:

 - If it’s necessary, teachers can add placements on a student’s behalf.
-They do this from a student’s profile on the teacher side.
+They do this from a student’s profile on the teacher side (on a student's profile, the ‘Placements page is within the ‘Recording’ section).
 Afterwards the process continues as normal.

 - Parents who log in as a student (using the option on their parent accounts) cannot add new placements.
 This is so that they can't try to add placements on their child's behalf (which used to happen, causing a lot of confusion!)